WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Fixed bug: Copy-n-pasting shortcodes onto a page in Visual mode included `<code>` tags which fubar'd the page.

 = 1.4.5 =
-* Fixed bug: the form shortcode was being rendered before any accompanying page content.
+* Fixed bug: The form shortcode was being rendered before any accompanying page content.

 = 1.4.4 =
 * New minimum WordPress version: 3.5.